Lake Okareka

 • Mobile homes are permitted to stay for a maximum of two consecutive nights.

-• Overnight camping only as this is a park & beach area during the day.
+• Overnight camping only, as this is a park & beach area during the day.

 • Mobile homes are only permitted to park within existing defined car-parking areas.

-• The campsite is managed by local volunteers from the Lake Ōkareka Community Association under contract to the Rotorua Lakes Council.
+The campsite is managed by the Lake Ōkāreka Community Association under contract to the Rotorua Lakes Council.
 Fees will be collected.

 Directions

-Drive east out of Rotorua city on state highway 30 towards Whakatane for 3km.
-Take a right turn onto Tarawera Road at the large roundabout and drive for about 4.5km and turn left onto Ōkareka Loop Rd.
-Once you reach the settlement of Ōkareka turn left onto Miller Road and continue for 800m.
+Drive east out of Rotorua city on State Highway 30 towards Whakatane for 3km.
+Take a right turn onto Tarawera Road at the large roundabout and drive for about 4.5km, and turn left onto Ōkāreka Loop Rd.
+Once you reach the settlement of Ōkāreka, turn left onto Miller Road and continue for 800m.

 Picture